BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/rdg-implementation-plan.md

   /**
    * Assign routes to dinner groups
-   * Constraint: No group meets another group more than once */ assignRoutes(
+   * Constraint: No group meets another group more than once
+   * Special case: If dessert is at after party location, all groups go to the same venue for dessert */ assignRoutes(
     eventMetadata: EventMetadata,